peihaowang/AngryBirds-Processing/README.md

 *AngryBirds-Processing* is a reimplementation of the popular game Angry Birds, powered by Processing and Box2D, with the extension of Leap Motion control.
 It was first created on a Creative Coding lesson, and then became open-source on GitHub, seeking for more contributors. *AngryBirds-Processing* is written with Processing in Java, with a physical engine Box2D to simulate the real world, and can be run on Windows, MacOS and Linux.
 In addition, *AngryBirds-Processing* supports features of Leap Motion, which means end-users are able to use hands in front of screen to trigger birds and interact with buttons.

-**AngryBirds-Processing is only designed to practice programming and game development, and cannot be used for any commercial purposes.**
+***AngryBirds-Processing* is only developed to practice programming and game development, and CANNOT BE USED FOR ANY COMMERCIAL PURPOSES.**

 ## Install and Run